low-earth-orbit/notes/web-dev-starter-guide.md

 ## NodeJS

-[This course](https://www.udemy.com/course/nodejs-the-complete-guide/), taught by the same instructor as the React course above, is the best resource for learning NodeJS.
+[This course](https://www.udemy.com/course/nodejs-the-complete-guide/), taught by the same instructor as the React course above, is the best resource for learning Node/Express.

 _Optional:_

-- Some companies use Java Spring, Python Flask/Django, Ruby on Rails, C# .NET for back-end development.
+- Some companies use Java Spring, C# .NET, Python Flask/Django, Ruby on Rails for back-end development.

 ## Tools